 From January 1, 2018, Estonia has introduced a number of changes, including:

-- lowering the tax rate on withdrawn capital to 14% if the company distributes profits for three consecutive years;
+- lowering the tax rate on distributed profit to 14% if the company distributes dividends for three consecutive years in a row;

 - raising the threshold for compulsory registration as a VAT payer from 16 thousand Euros to 40 thousand Euros.